 - 1. The Subordinate CA requests revocation in writing; - 2.
-The Subordinate CA notifies the Issuing CA that the original certificate request was not authorized and does not retroactively grant authorization; - 3.
-The Issuing CA obtains evidence that the Subordinate CA's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6, - 4.
-The Issuing CA obtains evidence that the Certificate was misused;
+The Subordinate CA notifies the Issuing CA that the original certificate request was not authorized and does not retroactively grant authorization;

-- 5. The Issuing CA is made aware that the Certificate was not issued in accordance with or that Subordinate CA has not complied with this document or the applicable Certificate Policy or Certification Practice Statement; - 6.
+- 3. The Issuing CA obtains evidence that the Subordinate CA's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6: - 4.
+The Issuing CA obtains evidence that the Certificate was misused; - 5.
+The Issuing CA is made aware that the Certificate was not issued in accordance with or that Subordinate CA has not complied with this document or the applicable Certificate Policy or Certification Practice Statement; - 6.
 The Issuing CA determines that any of the information appearing in the Certificate is inaccurate or misleading; - 7.
 The Issuing CA or Subordinate CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate; - 8.
-The Issuing CA's or Subordinate CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 9.
-Revocation is required by the Issuing CA's Certificate Policy and/or Certification Practice Statement; or - 10.
-The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).
+The Issuing CA's or Subordinate CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; or - 9.
+Revocation is required by the Issuing CA's Certificate Policy and/or Certification Practice Statement.